-The Self-Examination Program monitors risk and asset quality by means of an ongoing assessment of a bank's capital position and an analysis of the adequacy of the reserve for loan losses account.
-Monitoring of non- performing loans and leases and other assets also is emphasized.
+The Self-Examination Program monitors risk and asset quality by means of an ongoing assessment of a bank's capital position and an analysis of the adequacy of the Allowance for Credit Losses account.
+Monitoring of non-performing loans and leases and other assets also is emphasized.